stepleton/cameo/aphid/selector/MANUAL.md

 * `Home`: Make the parallel port hosting the Cameo/Aphid that was used for booting the Lisa the current parallel port.
 Will fail if the boot device was not a Cameo/Aphid (for example, if it was a floppy disk).

+* `Ejct`: Tell all of the Lisa's floppy disk drives (i.e. both Twiggy drives on a Lisa 1; the 3.5" drive on a Lisa 2) to eject their disks.

 * `Boot`: Boot the Lisa from the hard drive device on the Selector's current parallel port.
 If the hard drive device is a Cameo/Aphid, then whatever drive